mauroservienti/milestone.github.io/_posts/hold-on-your-updates-are-spamming-me.md

 }
 ```

-Nothing fancy, the saga when handling the timeout selects and deletes, or marks them as dispatched, notifications to deliver from the database where they were stored previously.
+Nothing fancy, when handling the timeout, the saga selects and deletes, or marks them as dispatched, notifications to deliver from the database where they were stored previously.

-It's also worth noticing that the above snippet requires implementing the `IHandleTimeouts<DispatchWeeklyDigest>` interface, whose implementation will be very similar to the one presented above.
+It's also worth noting that the above snippet requires implementing the `IHandleTimeouts<DispatchWeeklyDigest>` interface, whose implementation will be very similar to the one presented above.

 ### A note about offloading delivery to a separate handler